fakefarm/wwwoodall/source/blog/2014-10-21-faith-in-what.html.markdown

 [@dottedt](https://twitter.com/DottedT) recently called me a 'man of faith'.
 I take it as a complement.
 And I'm not normally one to mince words but that phrase feels a bit short-sighted.

-Obviously Scott used it to describe me as someone who believe's in God.
+Obviously Scott used it to describe me as someone who believes in God.
 But I contend that every single person is a person of faith.
 It's just a matter of what your faith is in.
 Here are your options;

 - God
 - Self